-Contact: Michael Morales - Park Ranger, Email: michael_morales@nps.gov Phone: (415) 289-1806
+Contact: Michael Morales - Park Ranger, Email: michael\morales@nps.gov Phone: (415) 289-1806

-MEMBER TRAINING "Paddle Craft" "AUXILIARY VSE'S VERY SHORT ON "PADDLE CRAFT" EXAMS NATION WIDE" Roger Bazeley VE-2019 UPDATE It has been noted that in Northern California there have been far more fatalities with KAYAKS than with other types of boats.
+Article & photos by Roger Bazeley It has been noted that in Northern California there have been far more fatalities with kayaks than with other types of boats.
 The use of Paddle Craft VSC Form 7012-A is showing minimal Auxiliary use.
-It is apparent that major Marine Safety issues could be addressed and credited to the Auxiliary if Vessel Safety Examiners make a greater effort to reach out to Kayak users.
-District Paddle-Craft Safety Public Education Program is a USCGAUX Priority.
-As a result of the concern especially in the Bay Area with the popularity of Paddle-Craft usage, rentals, and sport activities there is an increased emphasis by the USCG and USCG Auxiliary in developing and strengthening safety exams and public boating education.
-Auxiliarist Bazeley PA-3 is developing an educational article and program related to these concerns with fellow Auxiliarists in RBS and Marine Safety in our Flotilla and district including Bill Burns FC, Sue Fry Marine Safety Specialist, COMO Dale Fajardo and others.

-South Beach Marina; Photo of Kayak Inspection with COMO Dale Fajardo (Left) and Sue Fry Marine Safety expert (Right); Photo: Roger Bazeley USCGAUX PA As a part of the PADDLE-CRAFT NATIONAL RBS PROGRAM the mission is "to minimize loss of life, personal injury, property damage, and the environmental impact associated with the use of recreational boats including "Paddle-craft", through preventative means, in order to maximize the safe use and enjoyment of United States waterways by the public.
+It is apparent that major marine safety issues could be addressed and credited to the Auxiliary if Vessel Safety Examiners make a greater effort to reach out to kayak users.
+District Paddle-Craft Safety Public Education Program is a USCGAUX priority.
+As a result of the concern, especially in the Bay Area with the popularity of paddle-craft usage, rentals, and sport activities, there is an increased emphasis by the USCG and USCG Auxiliary in developing and strengthening safety exams and public boating education.
+Auxiliarist Roger Bazeley is developing educational articles and program marketing to target these concerns with fellow Auxiliarists in recreational boating and marine safety in District Eleven North, including Bill Burns, past Flotilla Commander and Flotilla Staff Officer of Marine Safety, Sue Fry - Marine Safety Specialist, Commodore Dale Fajardo, Mike Lauro -District Staff Officer of Vessel Examination, Doug J. Manifold - District Staff Officer of Public Affiars, and others.
+As a part of the Paddle-Craft National RBS Program, the mission is "to minimize loss of life, personal injury, property damage, and the environmental impact associated with the use of recreational boats including paddle-craft, through preventative means, in order to maximize the safe use and enjoyment of United States waterways by the public."
+A program of the National Safe Boating Council

-"PADDLE CRAFT" EXAMS NATION WIDE" Paddle craft are the fastest growing form of recreational boating in the United States.
+Paddle-craft are the fastest growing form of recreational boating in the United States.
 The Outdoor Industry Association reports that about 17.8 million people participated in some type of paddle sports activity getting out on the water more than 50,000 times daily.
-With over one hundred thousand paddle craft being sold annually, the US Coast Guard anticipates that by 2020 as many as 47 million paddlers will be using paddle craft for touring, physical exercise, fishing, hunting or other activities.
-With an investment of just a few dollars people can gain access to the nation's waterways and therein lays the problem.
+With over one hundred thousand paddle craft being sold annually, the U.S. Coast Guard anticipates that by 2020 as many as 47 million paddlers will be using paddle craft for touring, physical exercise, fishing, hunting, or other activities.
+With an investment of just a few dollars, people can gain access to the nation's waterways and therein lays the problem.
 Many of these paddlers lack experience.
 They overestimate their skill level and fail to properly assess environmental conditions.
 Worse yet they often lack the proper safety equipment and the training needed to use that equipment to stay safe on the water.
 Consider as well, the potential for conflict as this multitude of paddlers interacts with all manner of motorboats, sailboats, and commercial vessels navigating the same nearshore waters.